watermarkchurch/url-shortener/README.md

 # Watermark URL shortener

-This is the simplest possible URL shortener.
-It uses [Netlify Redirects](https://docs.netlify.com/routing/redirects/) to accomplish the URL shortening.
-Adding a new redirect is as simple as adding a new line to the [`_redirects` file](./public/_redirects) and committing the change.
+This is a simple URL shortener based on Rack.
+It reads the file in `config/redirects` and converts it into a set of regexes that are matched against incoming requests.
+It then redirects to the appropriate destination based on the template.